 Most people journey from single to married to parents to empty nesters to grandparents.
 In each stage, we want to give God and our loved ones the very best we can.

-Jesus promises, “I have come that they may have life, and have it in abundance” (John 10:10).
+Jesus promises, “I came so that they might have life and have it more abundantly” (John 10:10b).
 He intends abundant life for us, both here and hereafter.
 He gives us every day more graces than we can possibly accommodate.
 Where is God calling you to embrace more fully His abundant life?

 Remember when Jesus returned to His hometown of Nazareth?
 They rejected Him!
 They confined Him to their past experience of Who He was, just a boy growing up in their hometown.
 But for Christ, and for us, we are not determined by our past.
 God’s mercy and love make us new.
 Change, new life, is always possible.
 Be open to that in yourself, and welcome and affirm it in others as well.
 God is alive—while we draw breath, He continues to bring us new life.

-One of my favorite Scripture verses is Philippians 1:6: “I am sure of this—that the God who began the good work in you will bring it to completion on the day of Christ Jesus.”
+One of my favorite Scripture verses is Philippians 1:6, which reminds us that the God who began the good work in you will bring it to completion on the day of Christ Jesus.
 Isn’t that wonderful?
 It reminds us that God, not ourselves, initiated the work of salvation within us, and that of course it’s not completed yet, so be patient and keep being faithful to Him!

 Don’t you love our belief that we are made in the likeness and image of God?
 Of God!
 I think we all underestimate the incredible person we truly are in the eyes of God.
 Saint Catherine of Sienna had a vision of a person surrounded by a bright light.
 She said to Jesus in her vision, “That must be one of the greatest saints of the Church!”
 Jesus said to her, “No, that’s just an ordinary Christian being bathed in the love of God.”